r3c/tesca/README.md

 Installation
 ------------

-Grab a C++ compiler compatible with basic C++11 features (mainly lambda expressions) such as GCC, update the Makefile.conf if needed and run make.
+Use a C++ compiler compatible with C++17 features such as Clang or GCC and run `make`.
+You may have to tweak a few options in `Makefile.conf` if you're using a different setup than the one I used (Cygwin & GCC).

-Build has been only tested on Windows using MinGW.
-It should work on any system with a C++11-compliant GCC though, just remove the "-lwinmm" parameter from LDFLAGS variable in Makefile.conf.

 Usage
 -----